Riverscapes/arcGNAT/CombineAttributes.md

-The **Combine Attributes** tool merges feature attributes from two or more polyine feature classes into a single feature class.
+The **Combine Attributes** tool merges feature attributes from two or more polyline feature classes into a single feature class.

 _______________________________________________________________
 ## Usage